 (iii) Priority of Definitions over ISDA Master Agreement.
 The Illegality Termination Event in Section 5(b)(i) of the ISDA Master Agreement addresses the occurrence of an event that makes it illegal for a party to fulfill its obligations under that agreement.
 The Definitions provide that if an event occurs that would qualify as an illegality or impossibility under Section 9.4 and such event would also constitute an Illegality under the ISDA Master Agreement, the event will be governed by Section 9.4 and will not constitute an Illegality.
 The effect of this provision is to avoid the unintended result that such an event will result in the termination of the affected Credit Derivative Transaction.

-The ISDA Master Agreement does not currently include a Termination Event for “Impossibility” or otherwise in respect of the occurrence of a force majeure event, although a Form of Amendment allowing for this addition is available on ISDA’s website at www.isda.org.
-It is anticipated that future versions of the ISDA Master Agreement will include such a provision.
-Some parties, however, may wish to include a Termination Event addressing “Impossibility” in the Schedule to their ISDA Master Agreement or adhere to the Protocol adding a “Force Majeure Event” to their existing ISDA Master Agreements in order to address the occurrence of a natural or man-made disaster, armed conflict, act of terrorism, riot, labor disruption, or any other circumstance beyond a party's control which would make it impossible for a party to perform its obligations under the relevant agreement.
-Parties that have added Impossibility as an Additional Termination Event or who amend their ISDA Master Agreement utilizing the Form of Amendment in order to addthe concept of a Force Majeure Event should include in their Confirmation a provision clarifying that, with respect to an event that would otherwise constitute or give rise to an Impossibility or Force Majeure Event, as appropriate, under Section 9.4 and would also constitute an Impossibility or Force Majeure Event, as appropriate, under the terms of their ISDA Master Agreement, such event will be governed by Section 9.4 and will not constitute an Impossibility or Force Majeure Event, as appropriate.
-This is intended to prevent the occurrence of the Impossibility or Force Majeure Event, as appropriate, from causing the termination of the Credit Derivative Transaction; rather, such event will lead to partial cash settlement pursuant to Section 9.4.
+The printed forms of the ISDA Master Agreement do not currently include a Termination Event for “Impossibility” or otherwise in respect of the occurrence of a force majeure event, although the User’s Guide to the 1992 ISDA Master Agreements published in 1993 contains a form of suggested wording for an “Impossibility” provision.
+In addition, a Form of Amendment that enables parties to add “Force Majeure Event” provisions to their ISDA Master Agreement is available on ISDA’s website, www.isda.org.
+It is anticipated that future versions of the ISDA Master Agreement may include such provisions.
+Parties that have included in their ISDA Master Agreements an Impossibility Additional Termination Event or Force Majeure Event provisions should include in their Confirmation a provision clarifying that, with respect to an event that would otherwise constitute or give rise to an impossibility or illegality under Section 9.4 and would also constitute an Impossibility or Force Majeure Event, as appropriate, under the terms of their ISDA Master Agreement, such event will be governed by Section 9.4 and will not constitute an Impossibility or Force Majeure Event, as appropriate.
+The purpose would be to prevent the occurrence of such an event from causing the termination of the affected Credit Derivative Transaction.

 (iv) Designation of Delivery.
 The parties agree that either party (the “designator”) may designate any of its Affiliates (the “designee”) to Deliver or take Delivery, and otherwise perform the designator’s obligation to Deliver or take Delivery, in respect of a Credit Derivative Transaction.
 Such designation, however, does not relieve the designator of any of its obligations under the Credit Derivative Transaction.
 The designator shall be discharged of its obligations to the other party only to the extent that the designee has performed such obligations.
 The parties further agree that if, as a result of such designation, it would be illegal due to any applicable law or regulation for the designee to so Deliver or take Delivery, such designation shall not be permitted.